Oush Grab Diary

 According to the Committee for Jewish Shdema, in a statement, “Two targets have been met thus far.”
 “Ensuring that the land is not transferred to Arabs and maintaining a Jewish presence there.”

 Oush Al-Ghrab is in Area C, designated by the Oslo Interim Agreement to be under full Israeli control until a final peace agreement compels Israel to withdraw completely from the West Bank.

-On 15 January 2010, a group of settlers entered Oush Grab and vandalized the public park spray painting David stars all over the park.
-The settler attack came after that a group of “leftist activists and Christian anarchists”- as some settler associations report in their website www.yeshabulletin.com “spray painted the walls of the buildings where settlers plan to establish the colony of Shdema with verses from the Bible and slogans of ‘love and peace‘.
-The Committee for Jewish Shedma and the group Women in green – both of them settlement organizations – wrote in their website that “Shdema activists went down to the illegal compound that the Arabs built at the foot of Shdema, in Area C. They went in and sprayed all of the Arab illegal buildings, inside and out, on the walls, on the doors and on the floors”.
+On 15 January 2010, a group of settlers entered Oush Grab and vandalized the public park, spray-painting David stars all over it.
+The settler attack came after a group of “leftist activists and Christian anarchists”- as some settler associations report in their website www.yeshabulletin.com “spray painted the walls of the buildings where settlers plan to establish the colony of Shdema with verses from the Bible and slogans of ‘love and peace‘.
+The Committee for Jewish Shedma and the group Women in Green – both of them settlement organizations – wrote in their website that “Shdema activists went down to the illegal compound that the Arabs built at the foot of Shdema, in Area C. They went in and sprayed all of the Arab illegal buildings, inside and out, on the walls, on the doors and on the floors.”